Keep up to date with our fundraising news so far and events coming up...

 30 young people from this summer's Adventure Plus and Adventure Unlimited took on our Tenner Challenge!
 We trusted them with a £10 note and for them to come up with a creative idea or initiative - with the money they raised going to the Courtyard Project.
 There were some incredibly creative ideas and we are thankful to the parents who also facilitated it!

-A team of 4 from Abernethy Ardgour will be paddling the River Spey in an attempt to beat the unofficial record to paddle a canoe from Kingussie to Spey Bay.
-Watch this space to find out how they did!
+A team of 4 from Abernethy Ardgour paddled the River Spey in an attempt to break the unofficial world record for the fastest descent in a canoe from Kingussie to Spey Bay.
+Needless to say they smashed it with a time of 15 hours, 24 minutes and 59 seconds, raising some fantastic sponsorship money for their efforts in the process!
+Check out their video below!

 2 team members from Ardeonaig embarked on a 36 hour ski/walk challenge to circumnavigate Loch Tay.
 This epic adventure saw them climbing Munros, Corbetts and other big hills!
 Watch the video below to see how the adventure unfolded.
 For safety reasons the whole loop wasn't completed, but it was an incredible attempt!
 Their progress was well documented over The Courtyard Project Facebook page.
 A huge thank you to everyone who donated and left words of encouragement for Dave and Phil.